Schedule a Free 15 Min Phone Consultation

 Regenerative and Sports Medicine and Rand McClain, D.O. are collaborating with American CryoStem (OTCQB:CRYO) and Personal Cell Sciences to advance the research, collection, banking and clinical use of ASC’s both in the United States and internationally.

-Through their collaboration and the first approved IND (Innovative New Drug) application, Dr. McClain and American Cryostem doctor partners are currently slated to be the only physicians in the U.S. to legally offer ASC collection and treatment through either adipose tissue or blood (or both).
+Through their collaboration and the first approved IND (Investigative New Drug) application, Dr. McClain and American Cryostem doctor partners are currently slated to be the few physicians in the U.S. to legally offer ASC collection and treatment through either adipose tissue or blood (or both).
 In addition, Personal Cell Sciences, also offers a patented topical personalized cosmetic line containing regenerative and growth factors obtained from autologous mesenchymal ASC’s obtained from one’s own fat.